Sanchitbajaj02/palettegram/LEARN.md

 The Platelogram project is designed to develop a platform where users can discover designs and color palettes curated by designers, for designers.
 It serves as a hub for creative inspiration and collaboration.

 ### Who can contribute to this project?
-Individuals with expertise in Next.js, TypeScript, Tailwind CSS, and Appwrite are encouraged to contribute to this project.
+Individuals with expertise in Next.js, TypeScript, Tailwind CSS, and Appwrite are encouraged to contribute.
 Whether you're a seasoned developer or just starting out, your contributions are welcome and valued.

 ### How can I test the project locally?
 You can clone the repository to your local machine using detailed instructions provided in [CONTRIBUTING.md](./CONTRIBUTING.md) file.